 There are More than 18 HIPAA Identifiers

-Covered Entities, Business Associates, and members of their workforces should not rely on the 18 HIPAA identifiers to determine what is PHI because times have changed since the safe harbor method of de-identifying designated record sets were published in the Privacy Rule.
+Covered Entities, Business Associates, and members of their workforces should not rely on the 18 HIPAA identifiers to determine what is PHI because times have changed since the safe harbor method of de-identifying designated record sets was published in the Privacy Rule.
 There are now many more ways in which an individual could be identified by information in a designated record set beyond the 18 HIPAA identifiers.
 For example:

 - If Mrs. Jones has an emotional support animal, and information about the animal could identify Mrs. Jones, this is a HIPAA identifier that qualifies as PHI.